-- First, it is super simple to make.
+- It is super simple to make.
 It has minimal ingredients, many of which you have on hand.

-- Second, it is full of carrots, which also equals it is moist AF.
+- It is full of carrots, which also equals it is moist AF.
 Carrots have a lot of water content, and like zucchini in cakes, help give it a great moist crumb.

-- Third, it is just about the carrots pretty much. outside of walnuts, which I think are the ultimate compliment to carrots, there isn't a lot going on here.
+- It is just about the carrots and the walnuts, there isn't a lot going on here.
 There's some cinnamon too, but no pineapple, raisins, coconut...things to distract you and confuse you about what kind of cake you are actually eating.
 If you want a cake packed full of different things try hummingbird cake, similar to carrot cake, but not a carrot cake.

 You know it.
 I am never lacking for talking tips.